-8. Post-masters applicants (that is, applicants who either already have an MA or will have one before they join our doctoral program) must submit scholarly work, such as a paper from a graduate seminar.
-Please post this work online in the supplemental forms section of the application..
+8. Writing Sample.
+Master’s applicants (that is, students without an MA degree either already earned or in-progress), are encouraged, but not required, to submit an example of their academic writing.
+Post-masters applicants (that is, applicants who either already have an MA or will have one before they join our doctoral program) must post a paper from a graduate seminar or a published paper.
+Please post this work online in the Writing Sample section of the application.

 9. English Language Proficiency.
 Prospective graduate students from foreign countries are expected to meet the same academic and residence requirements as the U.S. students, including regular attendance in required courses and seminars.
 All students are expected to have an adequate command of written and spoken English.
 If your English language competency is not sufficient, you will not be able to participate fully in class meetings and discussions, take notes, or read with sufficient proficiency.
 Therefore, every applicant whose native language is not English must demonstrate English language proficiency.
 Proficiency can be demonstrated in one of the following four ways: